nicobao/openapi-to-kong-gateway/README.md

 - `curl -s -X GET http://localhost:8001/routes | jq`
 - `curl -s -X GET http://localhost:8001/services | jq`

 You will see that it has not overriden the petstore endpoints.
 That's because of the `--select-tags` in `deck sync`.
-Be careful because without that `sync` will delete all the routes and services that are not in the provided descriptive `.yml` file.
+Be careful because without the tags config, `sync` will delete all the routes and services that are not in the provided descriptive `.yml` file.

 ## Some explanations